KDE/documentation-develop-kde-org/content/docs/contribute/style.md

 Simply by keeping these questions in mind while writing your tutorial, your content will naturally lean towards high quality documentation.

+## Use "we" for friendly explanations, "you" for reference content/instructions {#pronouns}

+We use the first person plural (we) for general explanations in tutorials and the second person singular (you/[generic you](https://en.wikipedia.org/wiki/Generic_you)) for direct instructions, especially when combined with the imperative.

+The use of "we" is known to lower the distance between writer and reader, feeling more welcoming, while the use of "you" is standard in reference documentation and technical texts whose point is to give instructions.

+* In this section **we'll** be focusing on layouts.
+* **Compile** the application again. **You** can then run the application with:

+The use of "we" is especially advantageous to bring a sense of unity with the KDE community or accomplishment in following the tutorial.
+For instance:

+* In the previous tutorial, **we** have managed to create the interface of **our** application.
+* **Let's** take a look at this file again:
+* In this section, **we** will expose a C++ property to QML.

+The pronoun "we" can also be used for the opposite purpose, to distance the writer from the reader.
+The beginning of this guideline is an example of that:

+* **We** use the first person plural for […] and the second person singular for […].
+* **We** recommend you to check the Kirigami Gallery, **our** showcase application for Kirigami controls.

+The use of "you" is especially advantageous to talk about the user's experiences, hypotheticals, instructions and for avoiding passive voice.
+For instance:

+* If **you** have ever used Plasma System Settings, **you** will have come across a ListView.
+* **Your** installation path may differ depending on the platform.
+* **You** will also need to change the following in **your** CMakeLists.txt:
+* A dialog can be added using this API. → **You** can add a dialog using this API.

+In many cases where "you" is used, it is also possible to shorten the text with the imperative:

+* You can then run the application with: → **Run** the application with:

+All of the other style guidelines use "you" or imperative as they are meant to provide simple, direct, prescriptive instructions with the same tone as general rules.

 ## Use tree to show the project structure {#tree}

 The `tree` command is great to show the project structure to the reader.